Chapter 3

 The three knew that Centre was going to be loaded in 1919.
 Of the 20 lettermen of 1918, 13 players were returning.
 Also, Howard Van Antwerp, a standout in 1917 who had related how the "Praying Colonel" legend had evolved before the 1917 Kentucky game but missed 1918 due to being in the military, was returning.

-They additionally realized it was important to try to get a game with a larger state university which could attract attention because it was felt that Centre had the players who could compete on the next level.
+They additionally realized it was important to try to get a game with a larger state university which could attract attention because it knew that Centre had the players who could compete on the next level.

 When Indiana University was contacted, it agreed to a game early in its season.
 The Hoosiers were looking for a couple of early “breathers” and felt that inviting Centre to Bloomington fit in perfectly.

-Centre knew that it couldn’t land a spot on the card of any of the “Big 3’” for 1919.
-However, it was felt that there was a “backdoor” method of attracting enough attention so that a game with one of the Eastern powers just may be possible the following year, in 1920.
+Centre realized that it couldn’t land a spot on the card of any of the “Big 3’” for 1919.
+However, it was felt that this “backdoor” method of attracting enough attention could create the chance that a game with one of the Eastern powers just may be possible the following year, in 1920.

-Centre completed its scheduling plan perfectly regarding having the chance of getting attention from members of the "Big 3."
+Centre completed its scheduling plan perfectly regarding having the opportunity of attracting attention from members of the "Big 3."

 Harvard-Virginia Oct.
 25, 1919